IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 Where can I find applications developed with sight ?
 ======================================================

-Some tutorials are provided with the framework and you can also build :ref:`VRRender<sight>`, a free visualization software or ARCalibration, a user-friendly camera calibration tool.
+Some tutorials are provided with the framework and you can also build VRRender, a free visualization software or ARCalibration, a user-friendly camera calibration tool.

 Which prerequisites do I need to develop new services and bundles ?